pullthefuse/dockersetup/README.md

 ### Multiple Database Versions
 We support multiple database versions.
 If you use the current version on the initial install it will be on the normal port so 3306 for mysql.

-If you use version lower it will drop a port number so mysql will be on port 3305 and so on.
+If you use a version lower it will drop a port number so mysql will be on port 3305 and so on.

 ### Docker Images
 All the Dockerfiles used to create the custom images can be found [here](https://github.com/pullthefuse/docker)